I · Doctrine

 • no.Shared memory pools.

-Because Doctrine isn't an upsell.
-Every agent ships with persistent memory, skills, all gateways, and a dashboard — no flags, no plans, no opt-ins.
+Because There's no upsell.
+Every agent comes with full memory, skills, every app, and a dashboard — no flags, no plans, no opt-ins.

-Because If hosted Hermes ever disappears, your agent shouldn't.
-The runtime is open source so you can keep running it on your own hardware indefinitely.
+Because If our hosted service ever goes away, your agent shouldn't.
+The code is open so you can keep running it on your own hardware as long as you want.

 Because We don't sell tokens.
-Bring your own provider key — Anthropic, OpenAI, Google, or a local weight — and we stay out of the inference path.
+Bring your own provider key — Anthropic, OpenAI, Google, or a local model — and we stay out of the way.

 06 · Glossary

-Words we use a lot, in case any of them are doing too much work.
+Words we use a lot, in case any of them are unclear.

 Agent

-A long-running runtime instance: model + memory + skills + gateways.
-Provisioned on a single VPS and reachable through a Cloudflare-tunneled URL.
+Your running assistant: model + memory + skills + apps.
+It runs on a single VPS with a private URL through Cloudflare.

 Skill

-A versioned capability — Markdown spec plus optional scripts — that the agent invokes when its description matches the task at hand.
+A saved capability — a Markdown file plus optional scripts — that the agent uses when the task fits its description.

 Memory